 Published by Findyourvoice,findyourjoy

-I am a Speech Pathologist by training and now an author.
+I am an author.
 I released Whispers for Terra in April 2021.
 Currently working on my 2nd.
+For decades I loved my career as a speech language pathologist.
 Authentic communication is paramount in my life.
 I am a prolific journaler and aspiring thinker, and very pet controlled.
 I am on a journey to find my voice and help others find theirs.
 View more posts